Drift Localization using Conformal Predictions: Experiments

-\paragraph{Effect of Bootstraps} If evaluating via ROC-AUC scores, our method has two remaining ``parameters'': the inner model used to perform the prediction and the number of bootstraps.
+\paragraph{Effect of Bootstraps} If evaluating via ROC-AUC scores, our method has two remaining ``parameters:'' the inner model used to perform the prediction and the number of bootstraps.
 Here, our focus will be on the number of bootstraps.
 The results are presented in \cref{fig:bootstrap}.

-For our evaluation, we only take those data points into account that are assigned a value, i.e., those that are at least once not contained in the hold-out set and hence assigned a value via CP.
+For our evaluation, we only take those data points into account that are assigned a value, i.e., those that are at least once out-of-bag and hence assigned a value via CP.
 The remaining points are not taken into account when forming the mean/median/quantile.
-This procedure is valid, as for more than 10 bootstraps (nearly) all points are assigned a value.
-In fact, a closer inspection shows that the number of times a data points assigned a value shows very little variance and grows approximately linearly with a rate of $\approx 0.64$.
-Notice that here we used ``plain'' bootstraps, while for the actual implementation, we select a subset that maximizes the smallest number of times a sample is assigned a value relative to the number of bootstraps.
+This procedure is valid, as for more than 20 bootstraps $\geq 95\%$ all points are assigned a value.

 Considering the actual results (\cref{fig:bootstrap}), we observe that for a small number of bootstraps the increase is significant, while for larger numbers it tends to plateau out.
-This effect is more visible for the MLP, which seems to reach its asymptotic state at about 75 samples.
-For DT, the number larger than 300---a smaller analysis consideration $3{,}000$ bootstraps shows the value stabilizes at a ROC-AUC of $\approx 0.83$ at about $1{,}500$ bootstraps.
+This effect is more visible for the MLP, which seems to reach its asymptotic state at about 30 samples.
+For DT, the number larger than 300---considering $5{,}000$ bootstraps shows the value stabilizes at a median ROC-AUC of $\approx 90\%$.
 However, using an even larger number of bootstraps further increases the computation time too significantly compared to that of other methods.
-This is mitigated by the aforementioned bootstrapping scheme, as can be seen in the evaluation below (\cref{fig:results}), where we only use 100 bootstraps, obtaining comparably or even slightly better results.
-Overall, we observe that the number of bootstraps increases the performance, which stabilizes at a sufficient size.
+In the final evaluation below (see \cref{fig:results}), where we only use 100 bootstraps, similar to \cite{hinder2022} with decision trees or inside the random forest.
+Overall, we observe that the number of bootstraps increases the performance, which stabilizes at a sufficient, model specific size.

 \paragraph{Evaluation of Method} To evaluate our method, we follow the same procedure as~\cite{oneortwo}\footnote{See \url{https://github.com/FabianHinder/Advanced-Drift-Localization} for the code}.
 For the simpler NINCO and Fashion-MNIST datasets, we use $2\times 60$ samples with 10 drifting, for the Fish-Head dataset, we used $2\times 250$ samples with 98 drifting; here, the increase was necessary as otherwise no method yielded results above random chance.
 Besides the novel conformal-prediction-based approach (CP) using decision trees (DT) and MLPs as models, we evaluate the model-based approach~(MB-DL; \cite{hinder2022}) using permutations and decision trees on bootstraps (DT, perm.) similar to \cref{alg} and heuristic approach based on random forests (RF, heur.), LDD-DIS~\cite{ldd}, and $kdq$-trees~\cite{kdqtree}.
 Following \cite{oneortwo}, we use the ROC-AUC as a score.
 We repeat each experiment 500 times.